 A graduate of Virginia Tech and the University of Georgia, Christine's career began in 1995 with the creation of an independent greeting card line called Swirly.
-Over the course of a decade, Swirly evolved into an internationally known brand with more than 1200 retailers and clients that included Target, Barnes + Noble, JoAnn Fabrics and the Girl Scouts of America.
-Swirly designs were licensed for a wide array of gift, stationery and home decor items and an illustrated gift book translated into three languages.
-After shifting her creative efforts to original mixed media artwork, she organized and participated in over a dozen gallery shows and exhibits and licensed her second gift and stationery line, The Christine Mason Miller Collection.
+Over the course of a decade, Swirly evolved into an internationally known brand with more than 1200 retailers and clients that included Target, Barnes + Noble, JoAnn Fabrics, and the Girl Scouts of America.
+Swirly designs were licensed for a wide array of gift, stationery, and home decor items and an illustrated gift book translated into three languages.
+After shifting her creative efforts to original mixed media artwork, she organized and participated in over a dozen gallery shows and exhibits before launching her second gift and stationery line, The Christine Mason Miller Collection, in 2009.

 Christine is a recent transplant to Milwaukee, Wisconsin with her husband and their chocolate lab Tilda.